Body checking: Cognitive

 People who engage in body checking tend to have discrepancies between their own body ideals and their subjective representation of their bodies.
-The desired body ideals are created by comparing oneself to other people and making upward comparisons.
+The desired body ideals are created by comparing oneself to others and making upward comparisons.
 These upward comparisons are often perpetrated by the use of social media, where it is easy to find pictures of one's desired body.
 Since social media pictures are often edited and people try to present themselves perfectly, body ideals are often very extreme and impossible to achieve.
 Additionally, people with eating disorders have a disturbed image of their body, subjectively perceiving themselves as less attractive than they are.

 Affective

 A negative image about one's own body is linked to several negative feelings or emotions, such as anxiety (of being judged about one's body), shame (about your own body), anger/ aggression (at yourself or others for looking the way they look) and fear (of becoming even less attractive).
 Self-objectification theory can be used to explain these affective responses.
 People with body image disturbances often look at themselves from a third-person view, reducing their self-worth to the way they look.
-If their appearances do not match their expectations some or all of the above emotions can be experienced.
+Some or all of the above emotions can be experienced if their appearances do not match their expectations.